Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

 <img alt="home-page" src="img/logo.png">

-# Sword and Shield Ultimate Plus GBA Wiki
+# Welcome to the Sword and Shield Ultimate Plus GBA Wiki
 A FireRed ROM hack by Pclg, Jeanstars, translated by Phantonomy.
-Image by Alex20041509
+Image by Alex20041509.

 Use this Wiki to find information about the ROM hack!
-It is currently a WIP, but it is still pretty useful at this stage.
+This Wiki is still a work in progress.

 Please use the search function to find any Pokemon, item, or route you are interested in learning more about.
 Use the sections below for more general information.